 Finally, in some cases "punitive damages" may be awarded by the jury (or judge).

-Oregon law once provided that if the injured person was even a little bit at fault, he or she could not recover compensation at all.
-That very unfair law changed years ago, and now Oregon law compares the negligence of the wrongdoer and the negligence of the injured person.
-If the wrongdoer was 75 percent at fault, for example, he pays 75 percent of the injured person's fair compensation.
+Oregon law once provided that if the injured person was even a little bit at fault, he or she was barred from recovering any compensation.
+That very unfair law changed decades ago, and now Oregon law compares the negligence of the wrongdoer and the negligence of the injured person, if any.
+If the wrongdoer was 75 percent at fault, for example, he pays 75 percent of the injured person's damages.
 This is known as comparative negligence.
 Only if the injured person is more negligent than the wrongdoer (more than 50 percent if there is one injured person and one defendant) would the injured person be barred from recovering compensation.

-In an automobile collision, insurance typically plays two roles: First, the company insuring your vehicle should promptly pay your medical bills and some of your lost wages; second, the wrongdoer's insurance company should ultimately pay medical expenses, lost earnings and non-economic damages (for pain and suffering, limitations on usual activities, etc.).
+In an automobile collision, insurance typically plays two roles: First, the company insuring your vehicle should promptly pay your medical bills and some of your lost wages; second, the wrongdoer's insurance company should ultimately pay economic damages (medical expenses, lost earnings) as well as non-economic damages (for pain and suffering, limitations on usual activities, etc.).